1981 saw seven Amitabh Bachchan releases, including his only Punjabi appearance in Walayati Babu.

-Just imagine the world of Bollywood playback singing if Geeta Dutt hadn’t died at a relatively young age of 41 in 1972.
+Just imagine the world of Bollywood playback singing if Geeta Dutt hadn’t died at a relatively young age of 41.

 In Bollywood, biopics are in vogue.
 Are audiences in search of real-life heroes in these uncertain times?

 Mani Ratnam at 65: Even though ‘Made in Madras’ his youthful and spry songs speak to all of urban India.

 Satyajit Ray changed cinema with poetic realism and humanist concerns, turning the medium into an art form.